papermana/ng-node-starter-app/README.md

 NODE_ENV=test sequelize db:migrate
 ```

 That's it!
-Now you should be able to run automated application tests using `yarn test` command, or start API server running locally with `yarn start` (by default listening on port 10010).
+Now you should be able to run automated application tests using `yarn test` command, or start API server running locally with `yarn start` (by default listening on port 10010 with debug running on port 9090).

+On staging/production server use `yarn start:prod` or `yarn start:prod-docker` (if you're running your app in the Docker container) to start the server.
+It's similar to `yarn start` but without file watching and debugging.

+## Using Keymetrics with PM2

+Since we're using PM2 to manage application process, you can use Keymetrics to monitor your app.
+All you have to do is visit [Keymetrics](https://app.keymetrics.io/), register free account and paste Keymetrics public and secret key in proper `.env` file.

 ## Application structure